georglang/nestjs-graphql/README.md

-# node-graphql
+# nestjs-graphql
-node and graphql
+nestjs and graphQL application